My sitemap is blank, what’s wrong?

 If you have a cache plugin or server-side cache, please flush the cache.
 If the issue remains, please disable and re-enable the sitemap feature (steps here) to force a cache reset.

 Most cache plugins allow you to exclude the sitemap URLs from being cached and/or minified.
-Please read this article for more information on sitemap cache.
+Please read this article for more information on the sitemap cache.

 Invalid XML code